2007 Pakistani state of emergency: Islamabad

 Hundreds of students joined in protests led by faculty of Quaid-e-Azam University; they were joined by scores of civil rights activists.
 Police presence forced students to 'flash demonstrations' and prompt disbanding.

 Lahore

 After the announcement of emergency, police acted swiftly to arrest thousands of lawyers, human rights activists and politicians.
 Crackdowns were made throughout the night of 3 November to thwart any opposition.

 All members of the Human Rights Commission of Pakistan, including Asma Jehangir and Salima Hashmi were jailed.
 The Mall Road, where official buildings including Secretariat, Governor House, and the High Court are, remained barricaded at a number of points.

-There were protests at all universities of the city, Pakistan's leading university LUMS, Punjab University, Beaconhouse National University, National College of Arts, Government College, Foreman Christian College and others.
+There were protests at all universities of the city, Pakistan's leading university LUMS, Punjab University, Beaconhouse National University, National College of Arts, Government College, Forman Christian College and others.
 The students also led the fight on the internet where thousands of blogs unanimously denounced the State of Emergency.